AARP Eye Center

 He serves as a community volunteer for the Guardian ad Litem Program in Palm Beach County, and founded a non-profit organization that advocates for children, Speak Up For Kids of Palm Beach County, to provide financial support to the Guardian ad Litem program.
 He volunteers with Florida’s Senior Medicare Patrol helping to educate seniors on how to avoid becoming victims of Medicare fraud, waste, and abuse, as well as how to protect themselves against identity theft.
 He volunteers with AARP as an advocate, speaker and Driver Safety trainer.
 He is a veteran of the U.S. Air Force.

 Thomas is a native of Williamsburg, Va.
-He and his wife, Delilah, have been married for 30+ years and will gladly share photos on request of his five children, nine grandsons, one granddaughter and two great-grandchildren.
+He and his wife, Delilah, have been married for 30+ years and they enjoy spending time with their five children, nine grandsons, one granddaughter and two great-grandchildren.